Athletic Training at Grosse Ile High and Middle School

 The Grosse Ile Township Schools contracts all of its athletic training services through Beaumont/Oakwood Hospital.

-Ryan is on duty starting in August when practices begin for the fall season until the conclusion of the spring sports season in June.
+Jacob is on duty starting in August when practices begin for the fall season until the conclusion of the spring sports season in June.
 The training room is open Monday-Friday from 2:15 until the conclusion of the last practice or game.
 This schedule is modified during school holidays and vacations.

-Ryan’s job responsibilities include:
+Jacob’s job responsibilities include:

 • Prevention of injury: checking for safe playing environment, proper equipment fitting, proper training and conditioning.